NandyBa/Junction/README.md

 Select, Bargain, Merge.
 Stronger Together

 The possiblity are limitless, doing that with more than 2 communities, doing that in a cross chain way on different blockchain.
 Or could applied itself on Multisig usecases for example with Gnosis Safe on Gnosis Chain.
-Today our protocol MVP is compatible with every EVM chain, polygon, Celo, cronos, Gnosis chain, Cosmos, Ethereum.
+Today our protocol MVP is compatible with every EVM chain, Polygon, Celo, Cronos, Gnosis chain, Cosmos, Ethereum.
 Merger and acquisition are a way to make other communities and guild to come on their blockchain.

 We can use a dispute resolution system, Kleros, to prevent / solve not planned issues.

 ## Demo vidéo